Analyticity of the Lyapunov exponents of random products of matrices: Analytic dependence on Markovian transitions

 \subsection{Acknowledgments}

 We are most grateful to A. Cai, S. Klein and M. Viana for the discussions and numerous suggestions on the text.
 A.A. was supported by a CAPES doctoral fellowship.
-M.D. was supported by a CNPq doctoral fellowship and A.M was supported by a Serrapilheira postdoctoral grant.
+M.D. was supported by a CNPq doctoral fellowship and A.M. was partially supported by Instituto Serrapilheira, grant ``Jangada Dinâmica: Impulsionando Sistemas Dinâmicos na Região Nordeste'' and CNPq-Brazil-Bolsa de Pós-doutorado Júnior No. 152968/2024-5.